Evocon is the easiest way for manufacturers to start monitoring their production machines.

 If you have machines that already collect production data to a local database, then we can set up Evocon without using any additional hardware (data transfer is via HTTPS API requests).

 You can read more about this in our post “How to get production signals from machines?”.

-The hardware you need to collect data from machines or production lines is:
+In general, the hardware you need to collect data from machines or production lines using Evocon is:

 Our team works hard to keep your production data safe, secure, and private.
 This is our responsibility, and we take it seriously and you have full control over who sees your production data.

 We protect all data transmitted between Evocon and users using Transport Layer Security (TLS).
 Furthermore, we encrypt collected and stored data at rest using an industry standard AES-256 encryption algorithm.
 Also, our protocol is to apply encryption to storage of live service data, snapshots and backups.

 Additionally, Evocon follows the SOC-2 protocol to keep the clients’ data safe.
 SOC-2 is an auditing procedure that confirms secure data management.
 SOC-2 manages clients data based on five fundamental principles: security, availability, processing integrity, confidentiality and privacy.
 Read more on SOC-2